Skip to content

 Because higher numbers of people smoke in social housing, death and the diseases caused by smoking are more common in this group – in Greater Manchester, it’s expected that smoking will kill two out of three current smokers if they don’t quit.

-So, looking for ways to reduce smoking could help to decrease the number of smoking-caused illnesses and death, as well the long-term inequalities associated with smoking.
+So, findings ways to reduce smoking could help to decrease the number of smoking-caused illnesses and death, as well the long-term inequalities associated with smoking.
 It could also bring benefits to the community, such as less litter, safer homes and reduced fire risk.

 Between April 2020 and January 2023, as part of the Greater Manchester Make Smoking History programme, the Greater Manchester Smokefree Homes group worked with the Greater Manchester Healthy Homes Group and multiple Social Housing Providers to improve understanding of the views of smokers and non-smokers living in social housing in Greater Manchester.

-The findings from this work are being used as the basis for this project, which is developing new interventions to help smokers living in social housing to quit.
+The findings from this work were used as the basis for this project, which went on to develop new interventions to help smokers living in social housing to quit.

-The project is being carried out across six phases:
+The project was carried out across six phases:

 Phase 1: Stakeholder identification